 Critical review of modern developments in structural geology.
+Topics vary.
+May be taken for credit more than once.

 GEOL 607 Advanced Stratigraphy (3)

 Concepts and principles of naming and correlating stratigraphic units with emphasis on major elements of local, regional and North-American stratigraphy.